 Muncie is a larger medium-sized city located in the state of Indiana.
 With a population of 70,087 people and 23 constituent neighborhoods, Muncie is the tenth largest community in Indiana.

-Unlike some cities, Muncie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Muncie are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Muncie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Muncie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Muncie who work in office and administrative support (12.93%), sales jobs (12.06%), and food service (11.73%).
+There are especially a lot of people living in Muncie who work in office and administrative support (13.01%), food service (11.99%), and sales jobs (11.79%).

 Muncie is a somewhat ethnically-diverse city.
 The people who call Muncie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Muncie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Muncie include Irish, English, Italian, and French .
+Important ancestries of people in Muncie include Irish, English, French , and Italian.

 The most common language spoken in Muncie is English.
 Other important languages spoken here include Spanish and Chinese.